cultivate-hfc/gfc-api-docs/source/index.html.md

 The GFC team is providing a stream of [individual-level forecasts](#prediction-sets) and [aggregate "crowd" forecasts](#consensus-history) that are derived from the HFC benchmark condition.
 The [individual-level forecast stream](#prediction-sets) contains forecasts submitted by human participants, while the [aggregate forecast stream](#consensus-history) contains a consensus forecast computed by aggregating those individual-level forecasts.

-## Question ID vs. Discover Question ID

-Throughout the GFC API, you will encounter two types of ID's for questions: a question ID and a discover question ID.

-The discover question ID is consistent across HFC and GFC and can therefore be used to tie HFC-derived data to GFC questions.
-For example, if you are looking at records from the [Consensus History API](#consensus-history), you will see both `question_id` and `discover_question_id`.
-The `question_id` is unique to the HFC benchmark condition where the Consensus History records are generated, but the `discover_question_id` for the Consensus History record will match the `discover_question_id` that you see in the [Questions API](#questions).

-When submitting questions via the [External Prediction Sets API](#external-prediction-sets), you **will not** use the `discover_question_id`.
-Instead, take the `id` field found in the Questions API and include that as the `question_id` in your External Prediction Set submission.

-This same concept holds for answer ID's and discover answer ID's.

 ## Authentication